lynnfaraday/aresmush.com/_root/tutorials/install/digital-ocean.md

 1. Select the UBuntu distribution image.
 (Ares has been fully tested on Ubuntu 16.04 and 18.04.
 Newer versions are probably fine too.)
 {{#pretty-image}}{{urls.media}}/install-ares/droplet.png{{/pretty-image}}
 2. Select a size.
-The 1GB droplet meets all of Ares' [System Requirements](/tutorials/install/system-requirements), including the Web Portal.
+The 1GB droplet meets all of Ares' system requirements, including the Web Portal.
 3. Don't add block storage.
 4. Select a region close to you.
 5. Don't add additional options.